 Large Language Models in Vespa

 Large Language Models (LLMs) are AI systems that generate human-like text, supporting a variety of applications like chatbots and content generation.
 In Vespa, LLMs can enhance search relevance, create dynamic content based on search results, and understand natural language by integrating into Vespa's processing chain structure, which handles querying and data ingestion.
-This allows Vespa to apply LLMs' deep linguistic and semantic capabilities across different stages, improving tasks from query comprehension to summarization and response generation.
+This allows Vespa to apply LLMs' deep linguistic and semantic capabilities across different stages, improving tasks such as document enrichment, query comprehension, summarization and question-answering.

 Vespa is ideally suited for retrieval-augmented generation (RAG).
 This technique allows these models to access relevant and up-to-date information beyond their training in real-time, enabling Vespa's output to be contextually informed.
 For more information, refer to Retrieval-Augmented Generation in Vespa.

-For a quick start, check out the RAG sample app which demonstrates using either an external LLM service or a local LLM.
+For a quick start, check out the RAG sample app, which demonstrates setting up Vespa for RAG, using either an external LLM service or a local LLM.

-Vespa distinguishes between the clients used to connect to LLMs and how these clients are used.
-You can, for instance, set up a single LLM connection to a OpenAI-compatible API and use this connection for both query understanding or retrieval-augmented generation (RAG).
+Vespa distinguishes between the clients used to connect to LLMs and components that uses these clients.
+You can, for instance, set up a single client connection to an LLM, and use this connection for both document enrichment and retrieval-augmented generation (RAG).

 LLM/RAG searcher

-After setting up the client connections above, you can use them for various tasks such as retrieval-augmented generation.
+After adding a client connection to your services.xml, you can use the same client for various tasks such as retrieval-augmented generation.
 To do this, you need to set up the searchers or document processors that will use them.
 An example of a simple searcher that uses the client component is the LLMSearcher, which can be set up like this:

 <services version="1.0">